Keep Up With McLean!

 The Adult Inpatient Services are covered by most insurance providers.
 McLean Hospital accepts Medicare, Massachusetts Medicaid, and many private insurance and managed care plans.

-More information on insurance providers accepted by McLean Hospital may be found on the Partners HealthCare website.
+More information on insurance providers accepted by McLean Hospital may be found on the Mass General Brigham website.
 You may also find it beneficial to review McLean’s patient billing and financial assistance information.
 We understand that navigating the insurance system can be challenging, which is why we assist prospective patients to help determine eligibility.
 We welcome your questions and concerns.

 Karen Slifka, RN, MS, CS, Nurse Director